devanshu-sunda/student-marks-analyzer/README.md

 # student-marks-analyzer
+# Student Marks Analyzer

+## Description
-Python project to analyze student marks and generate grades
+A Python program that takes student marks and calculates total, average, and grade.

+## Features
+- Input student names and marks
+- Calculates average
+- Assigns grades

+## Tech Stack
+- Python

+## What I Learned
+- Using loops and functions
+- Working with dictionaries